Member | Established: 1964 | Member since 1981

 Status of Fulfillment by SMO

-In 2013, the Lebanese Association of Certified Public Accountants (LACPA) amended its bylaws to establish a mandatory peer-review quality assurance (QA) system for all CPAs, which by law must be members of LACPA.
-As of the date of this assessment, the relevant standards— ISQM 1, 2, and ISA 220 (revised)—are adopted.
+In 2013, the Lebanese Association of Certified Public Accountants (LACPA) amended its bylaws to establish a mandatory peer-review quality assurance (QA) system for all CPAs, who are legally required to be LACPA members.
+As of this assessment, ISQM 1, ISQM 2, and ISA 220 (revised) have been adopted.
+In 2024, LACPA conducted a self-assessment of its QA review system against SMO 1 requirements, finding it fully aligned with the SMO 1 benchmark.

 Current Status: Execute